-3. Academic advisors and counselors
+3. Inform Academic Advisors and Counselors

 Academic advisors and counselors are often the main point of contact for students.
-They work closely with students and are usually aware of students who are searching for scholarships or other forms of financial assistance.
+They work closely with students and are usually aware of students searching for scholarships or other forms of financial assistance.
 Share information about NISOD’s student contests with your advisors and counselors so you reach more students.

-Similarly, to academic advisors and counselors, financial aid personnel typically know when students are searching for scholarships or are in need of financial assistance.
+Similar to academic advisors and counselors, financial aid personnel typically know when students are searching for scholarships or are in need of financial assistance.
 Share information about NISOD’s student contests with your financial aid office and other student support programs.